vikinganalytics/daeploy/docs/source/content/advanced_tutorials/adv_deploy.rst

 ---------------

 The ``--image`` option can be used to deploy any container image as a Daeploy service.
+The manager will look for the image first in it's local system, then on docker hub.
 This can be useful for deploying applications that are not written using the SDK within the Daeploy framework.
 Keep in mind that most pre-build images will not support the automatic interactive documentation: